Department Head J. Ortiz

 This course describes the evolution of policies, operational procedures and management systems related to sustainability and the social, economic, environmental, ethical, and technical design challenges facing the mining industry.
 Themes examined will include: international and national performance expectations, standards and regulations; operational and management responses ¿ social and environmental impact risk assessment; stakeholder engagement; impact mitigation planning and risk management systems; performance monitoring, evaluation and reporting; agreement making and benefit sharing.
 Students will be introduced to a range of complex situations with significant sustainability implications that need to be addressed responsibly during the life cycle of a mine, such as land acquisition, population and livelihood displacement, cultural heritage and habitat preservation, water use, waste disposal, mining-community relationships, mine closure and its community and environmental implications.

-Life-cycle assessment (LCA) is an ISO standardised framework (ISO 14040/41) for comprehensively examining and assessing the environmental impacts associated with industrial products and systems.
-It has been widely used by businesses and governments to support decision making for product development, ecolabelling, public policy and planning, and new technology assessment.
-This course introduces the concepts of LCA, and critically reviews empirical LCA studies at both the product and systems levels.
-Case-study based activities are used to explore the appropriate use and limitations of LCA as a tool for sustainability assessment, including the use of relevant databases and software.
-Topics include: Systems approaches to environmental design, assessment, and management; Greenhouse gas (GHG) accounting and carbon footprint; Life-cycle thinking and the ISO assessment framework; methods of life-cycle inventory analysis; methods of life-cycle impact assessment; interpretation of LCA results; uncertainty and sensitivity analysis in LCA; LCA applications in assessing lowcarbon technologies and products; life-cycle cost analysis; social life-cycle assessment, life-cycle management and its contribution to SDGs.
+Life-cycle assessment (LCA) is an ISO standardized framework (ISO 14040/44) for comprehensively examining and assessing the environmental impacts associated with industrial products and systems.
+It has been widely used by businesses and governments to support decision-making for product design and development, ecolabelling, public policy and planning, and environmental impact assessment for new technology.
+This course introduces the concepts and procedures of LCA, and critically reviews empirical LCA studies at both the product and systems levels, with a special focus on material cycles (mining, processing, metallurgy, metals, manufacturing, end-use, and recycling).
+Case-study-based learning activities are incorporated to explore the appropriate use and limitations of LCA databases and software as a tool for sustainability assessment.
+Topics include: systems thinking of sustainability and sustainable development; greenhouse gas (GHG) and carbon footprint accounting; the ISO LCA framework and its requirements; methods of life-cycle inventory analysis; methods of life-cycle impact assessment; interpretation of LCA results; uncertainty and sensitivity in LCA; LCA applications in assessing low-carbon technologies and products; life-cycle cost analysis; social life-cycle assessment; life-cycle management and its contribution to the circular economy and SDGs.

 In this course, the student is exposed to research in the mining, mineral processing and metal extraction industries.
 The work is performed under the supervision of a Faculty member.
 Standing is based on the work done, the ability of individuals to meet project deliverables according to the schedule provided, and individual written and oral presentations made.
 The deliverables include a research proposal, a research plan and literature review, an oral seminar presentation and a final report in the form of a technical paper.
 The deliverables can be based on research performed during the fall and winter terms, as an extension of a summer employment research project, or literature-derived research information.
 Emphasis is placed on the critical treatment of the data obtained to produce useful conclusions.